-Fig. 5.
-3DOF helicopter trace under restart-based implementation during two cycles when the system is under worst-case attack (where attacker is active immediately after the SEI).
-Green: SEI.
-Red: mission controller (in this case attacker).
-White: system reboot.
+Fig. 5: 3DOF Helicopter trace under restart-based implementation during two cycles when the system is under worst-case attack (where attacker is active immediately after the SEI).
+Green: SEI, red: mission controller (in this case attacker), white: system reboot.

 In the third experiment, the attacker corrupts the sensor readings and feeds the corrupted values in the mission controller logic.
 To evaluate the safety under an extreme case, the attack is activated immediately after the end of SEI.
-In both implementations of the controller, the attack is active during all the non-SEI and nonrestart times of the system.
+In both implementations of the controller, the attack is active during all the non-SEI and non-restart times of the system.
 Similar to the first attack experiment, it was observed that the 3DOF helicopter remained safe throughout the attack.

 In the last attack experiment, we investigate the effectiveness of our design against an attacker that is active immediately after the SEI, replaces the original controller with a malicious process that turns off the motors/fans of the helicopter, and forces the plant to hit the surface.
-During the operation of the malicious controller, the elevation of the helicopter was reduced.
-However, in every cycle, before a crash, the SC will take over, push the helicopter and increase the elevation.
+During the operation of the malicious controller, the ele-

+10. Note that in our prototype implementation, we did not implement a detection mechanism.
+However, one could deploy the logic to monitor the mission controller and restart the platform as soon as the controller is disabled. vation of the helicopter was reduced.
+However, in every cycle, before a crash, the safety controller will take over, push the helicopter and increase the elevation.
 Throughout this experiment, we observed that the plant tolerated the adversarial behavior and did not hit the surface.

-A trace of the states of 3DOF helicopter during two consequent restart cycles, with the restart-based implementation of SEIs, is plotted in Fig. 5.
+A trace of the states of 3DOF helicopter during two consequent restart cycles, with the restart-based implementation of SEIs, is plotted in Figure 5.
 This trace is recorded from the sensor readings of the real physical plant when the plant is under the last attack experiment.
 The figure depicts elevation, pitch, actuator control inputs (voltages of the motor), and the safety factor.
-The safety factor is obtained from the safety conditions for the 3DOF as described in Section VI-A. From the figure, it can be seen the controller spends most of the time in SEI (green region) and reboot (white region) state.
+The safety factor is obtained from the safety conditions for the 3DOF as described in Section 6.1.
+From the figure, it can be seen the controller spends most of the time in SEI (green region) and reboot (white region) state.
 This is because this extreme-case attack is activated immediately after each SEI and destabilizes the helicopter.
 By the time that the reboot completes (end of the white region), the system is close to unsafe states.
 Hence, SEI becomes longer so that the SC can stabilize the helicopter.
-Under this very extreme attack model, the system did not make any progress toward its designated path, yet it remained safe which is the primary goal in this situation.
+Under this very extreme attack model, the system did not make any progress towards its designated path, yet it remained safe which is the primary goal in this situation.

-VII.
-RELATED WORK
+7 RELATED WORK

 There is a considerable number of techniques in the area of fault-tolerant CPS design that focuses on protecting the physical components in the presence of faults.
-11 Although similar, there are fundamental differences between protecting against faults versus protecting against an intelligent adversary.
+Although similar, there are fundamental differences between protecting against faults vs. protecting against an intelligent adversary.
 In what follows we review some of the papers and elaborate the differences and similarities.